Critical thinking is disobedient, not correct

 The books on “critical thinking” are full of eye-opening procedures, skills, logical rules and examples of fallacies, very useful, valuable, true, vital to learn from, but, let me repeat, if you just follow the literal rules, your thinking will remain uncritical.
 Is critical thinking a mere inspection or arguments and detection of faults?
 Advancing by the book?
 Censoring your own thinking as you censor somebody else's arguments?
 Taking distance from yourself?
 This is misleading.
 Where is the method to challenge things, received ideas, the world?
 Sometimes I wonder if the authors ever questioned what they want critical thinking to achieve: change the world or tame the mind?

 The good judgement itself, the one that should intervene and follow after the anarchic choices of intuitive criticism is still not only by the book; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
 It keeps doubting itself.
-Its point of view is not objective precision.
+Its point of view is not one of objective precision.
 What counts most for good judgement are practical mindedness and respect - with a touch of humour - for the shared preferences, norms and values of the human persons, not exclusively for scientific truth or logic.
 Certainly, ideas should follow and be consistent but the aim is in the good sense of the content not the perfection of the form.

 Critical thinking may start in uprising but it needs not end in rebellion.